‘Glass’ stays at No. 1, while ‘Miss Bala’ opens in third

+LOS ANGELES (AP) — With the distraction of the Super Bowl, freezing temperatures affecting large portions of North America and only one big new release in theaters in “Miss Bala,” movie going audiences largely took the weekend off from the theaters in what is estimated to be the lowest-earning Super Bowl weekend in nearly two decades.

-LOS ANGELES (AP) — M. Night Shyamalan’s “Glass” is keeping a fragile hold on the No. 1 spot for the third time while “The Upside” stays in a close second on this sleepy weekend at the North American box office.
-Overall it’s the worst Super Bowl weekend at the box office in almost two decades.
+M. Night Shyamalan’s “Glass” kept a fragile hold on the No. 1 spot for the third time while “The Upside” stayed in a close second on this sleepy box office weekend.
 Studios on Sunday estimate that “Glass” has earned an additional $9.5 million in ticket sales, bringing its total earnings to $88.7 million.

 STX’s “The Upside” added $8.9 million.
+The Kevin Hart and Bryan Cranston film has held very well in its four weeks in theaters, never dropping more than 30 percent week to week.
+Its domestic grosses are already up to $75.6 million.

 The weekend’s only big newcomer, “Miss Bala,” landed in third place with $6.7 million.
 Gina Rodriguez stars in the Catherine Hardwicke-directed actioner, which is a remake of a 2011 Mexican film.
+While on the lower end of projections for the Sony film, “Miss Bala” was also made for a modest $15 million.
+Still, with a dismal 27 percent on Rotten Tomatoes, it will have its work cut out for itself to break even.

 Most Read Entertainment Stories